-This is the Kea Point walk map.
-You first take the road to the White Horse Hill car park where you will start the walk or you can walk all the way from the Aoraki Mount Cook Village.
+Here is a Kea Point walk map.
+To find the walk, first drive to the White Horse Hill car park where the track starts.
+Or you can walk all the way from Aoraki Mount Cook Village.
 It’s not a long distance.

 This is the dramatic blue Mueller Lake.
-And as we already know its turquoise water colour comes from glacial melted water that contains ground rock.
+And as we already know, the turquoise color comes from glacial melted water that contains small particles of ground rock.

-From the Kea Point viewpoint there also is a direct view to Mount Cook, the highest mountain in New Zealand and to the deep Hooker Valley in front of Mount Cook.
+The Kea Point viewpoint also gives a direct view to Mount Cook itself, the highest peak in New Zealand.
+In front of it is the water-filled Hooker Valley.

-As we stood there we saw parts of the glacier break and fall down so Mueller Glacier is melting too.
-Some more strong-coloured melt waters:
+As we stood there we saw parts of the glacier break out and fall down.
+So this big glacier keeps melting as well.

-After we had finished the Kea Point Track we still walked along the Hooker Valley Track just to get a view of Mueller Lake from the other side.
-The track was nice to walk but Kea Point gave us a much better view of Mueller Lake.
+After we had finished the Kea Point Track we still walked along the Hooker Valley Track, just to see a glimpse of Mueller Lake from the other side.
+That track, too, was a nice one but the Kea Point gave us a better scenery.